 Gases heavier than "air" (can collect near the ground)

-It should be noted that the hazards associated with the handling of gases are so varied that only a few of the effects can be stated here.
-A detailed analysis of the hazards of the gas must be made on a case-by-case basis.
+It should be noted that the hazards associated with handling gases are so varied that only a few of the effects can be stated here.
+A detailed analysis of the gas hazards must be made on a case-by-case basis.

 Once the risks have been analyzed, the handling must then be considered.
 This includes internal transport and processing and handling by employees.
 The following situations describe specific hazards as examples:

 Unintentional release (e.g. leaky connections to valves)